rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 product_url: cloud-servers
 ---

-This article is intended for an administrator or developer.
-If you have questions about how to set up an SFTP user using a bind mount, contact Support.
+This article is intended for administrators or developers.

-Bind mounting a chrooted SFTP user on your RHEL and CentOS 6 (OpenSSh is 4.9p1 or later) servers creates the following conditions:
+Bind mounting a Secure File Transfer Protocol (SFTP) user on which the chroot operation has been performed on your Red Hat® Enterprise Linux® (RHEL®) and CentOS® 6 (OpenSSH is 4.9p1 or later) servers creates the following conditions:

-* The user can only use SFTP and does not have full shell access over SSH.
+* The user can only use SFTP and does not have full shell access over Secure Shell (SSH).
 * The user is jailed to their home directory and has no way of breaking out of it.
 * From the user's perspective, their home directory is on the server.
-* This is often needed for a developer that may need write access to one (or more) Apache document root(s) or some other directory for the purpose of uploading or editing web content.
+* This bind mounting is often needed for a developer that might need write access to one (or more) Apache® document root or roots or some other directory for the purpose of uploading or editing web content.

-This article describes how to chroot the user to their home directory and create a bind mount within that home directory for any of the external (document root) directories that they need access.
+This article describes how to use the chroot operation for the user to their home directory and create a bind mount within that home directory for any of the external (document root) directories that they need to access.
 A bind mount is the only way to give the user access to data outside of their chroot directory.
-You will not be able to symlink data outside of the chroot into it (for example, ln -s /home/user/http /var/www/http).
-After the user is chrooted, the file system has no knowledge of any data outside of the chroot.
-This breaks the symlink.
+You are not able to use a symbolic link (symlink) to data outside of the chroot directory into it (for example, `ln -s /home/user/http /var/www/http`).
+After the chroot operation, the file system has no knowledge of any data outside of the chroot directory.
+This lack of knowledge breaks the symlink.
-As an alternative, you can move the document root directory to the users home directory and then symlink it to the the original location (ln -s /var/www/html /home/user1/html).
+As an alternative, you can move the document root directory to the user’s home directory, and then symlink it to the original location (for example, `ln -s /var/www/html /home/user1/html`).

-SSHD offers some dynamic variables in the configuration for chrooting:
+The SSH daemon (SSHD) offers some dynamic variables in the configuration for the chroot operation:
-* %u – username of the user logging in
+* `%u` – username of the user logging in
-* %h – $HOME of the user logging in
+* `%h` – $HOME of the user logging in

-SSHD is very strict with regards to how permissions must be set.
-One of these restrictions is that the user cannot write to the top level of the chroot.
+SSHD is very strict about how you must set permissions.
+One of these restrictions is that the user cannot write to the top level of the chroot directory.
-You must choose an appropriate top level for the chroot, for example:
+You must choose an appropriate top level for the chroot directory, such as the following settings:
-* Set ChrootDirectory to %h - The user cannot write to their home path.
-They need either a subfolder they can write to (for example "uploads"), or a bind mount to another location they can write to (for example /var/www/html).
+* Set ChrootDirectory to `%h` - The user cannot write to their home path.
+They need either a subfolder they can write to (for example uploads), or a bind mount to another location they can write to (for example `/var/www/html`).
-* Set ChrootDirectory to /home/chroot - The user can write to their home path, but the top level of the chroot is protected with filesystem permissions, not the chroot jail.
+* Set ChrootDirectory to `/home/chroot` - The user can write to their home path, but the top level of the chroot directory is protected with filesystem permissions, not the chroot jail.

-The first option uses the chroot to guarantee security instead of relying on filesystem permissions.
+The first option uses the chroot directory to guarantee security instead of relying on filesystem permissions.
-The second option allows writing to the home directory, but means the chroot is shared with other users and only filesystem permissions stop information disclosure.
+The second option allows writing to the home directory but means the chroot directory is shared with other users, and only filesystem permissions stop information disclosure.
 The right option depends on your needs.

-### Bind mount a SFTP chrooted user
+### Bind mount an SFTP user after a chrooted operation

+Use the following steps to bind mount the user.

-1. Create a group in which we will assign any user that needs to be jailed to their home directory:
+1. Create a group in which you will assign any user that needs to be jailed to their home directory:

 `# groupadd sftponly`

 2. Create the user.
-The shell should be set to /bin/false and the user needs to be assigned to the group that was created above:
+Set the shell to `/bin/false` and assign the user to the group that you created above:

 `# mkdir -p /home/chroot/$NEWUSER`
 `# useradd -d /$NEWUSER -s /bin/false -G sftponly $NEWUSER    # Note: homedir is relative to the chroot` `# passwd $NEWUSER`

-3. Update /etc/ssh/sshd_config.
+3. Update the `/etc/ssh/sshd_config` file.

     1. Comment out the following line: